What Is an Illegal Shift in Football?

 Preventing Illegal Shifts

-The best way to prevent illegal shifts is to limit tricky pre-snap motions, which can throw off the offense almost as much as the defense in many cases.
-In addition, breaking the huddle earlier can eliminate penalties that are caused by running out of time to complete the shifts.
+The best way to prevent illegal shifts is to limit tricky pre-snap motions in the backfield, which can throw off the offense almost as much as the defense in many cases.
+In addition, breaking the huddle earlier and allowing all linemen and wide receivers to get set can eliminate penalties that are caused by running out of time on the play clock to complete the shifts.
 Signaling in the plays faster from the sideline is often an issue with the shift and the slow huddle break.

 Illegal Shift Vs. Illegal Motion

-Illegal shifts are often confused with illegal motion penalties as the Team Speed Kills website calls them sister penalties.
+Illegal shifts are often confused with illegal motion penalties.
 Shifts are a team foul with multiple players, while an illegal motion penalty is called on one player, usually for a player moving toward the line of scrimmage before the snap of the football.
-According to Team Speed Kills, a player moving toward the line must get set for one second before the snap.